Great CMOs need to align metrics with strategic priorities. Learn how to create your first B2B SaaS Marketing budget with this free downloadable...

 What to look for in your CMO?
 After many years of hiring, firing, developing and working as a Fractional CMO, here is my ultimate list that I use for every candidate interview, development conversation or performance check-in.
+This is my check-list with the 3 traits that define an effective SaaS Marketing Leader.

 The Chief Marketing Officer is first and foremost the leader of your Marketing team/function.
 Especially in a Fractional CMO or Interim CMO role, this is probably the most important aspect of the role.